brandur/sorg/content/articles/job-drain.md

 transaction), so jobs are never worked too early.

 !fig src="/assets/job-drain/transaction-isolation.svg" caption="Jobs are invisible to the enqueuer until their transaction is committed."

+It's similarly protected against rollbacks.
+If a job is inserted within a transaction that's subsequently discarded, the job is discarded with it.

 The enqueuer is also totally resistant to job loss.
 Jobs are only removed _after_ they're successfully transmitted